 The University of Guelph’s Worms & Germs Blog is prepared by The Centre for Public Health and Zoonoses and offers information relating to zoonotic diseases, including aspects of human and pet health, infection prevention and control and vaccination.
 The site focuses on infectious diseases of companion animals (household pets and horses), but also includes information on the impact of infectious diseases on the public, including diseases transmitted by urban wildlife, exotic pet ownership and emerging diseases in companion animals.
 Information sheets are also available specifically for veterinarians, physicians, the public and also children.

-Reporting bites is one significant way that veterinarians support public health.
+Reporting animal bites is one significant way that veterinarians support public health.
 Veterinarians are legally required to report all animal bites to their local public health unit so the Medical Officer of Health can assess the potential risk to human health, specifically rabies exposure.
-The information reported includes the animal’s breed, name, description and vaccination history.
+The information reported includes the animal’s species, description of incident and vaccination history.

-The animal is then often placed in a 10-day observation period and isolated from other animals and people, except for the caregiver.
-During this period, the animal is assessed to ensure it does not show clinical signs of rabies.
+The biting animal is then often observed over a period of 10 days and isolated from other animals and people, except for the caregiver.
+At then end of this period, the animal is assessed to ensure it does not show clinical signs of rabies.

 Veterinarians and Public Health